-Primary Prevention.
-Primary prevention means treating the varices (swollen or distended veins) before they have bled.
+Primary prevention means treating the varices before they have bled.
 Varices that are present in the esophagus, stomach, or intestines are always at risk of bleeding.
-Nonselective beta-blockers drugs, which are commonly used to treat high blood pressure, may be given to prevent bleeding.
-Propanolol (Inderal, generic) or nadolol (Corgard, generic) are the standard beta-blockers used for variceal prevention.
+Beta-blockers drugs, which are commonly used to treat high blood pressure, may be given to prevent bleeding.

-Patients with medium-to-large varices that have not bled may also be treated with a surgical procedure called endoscopic variceal ligation (EVL).
+People with medium-to-large varices that have not bled may be treated with a surgical procedure called endoscopic variceal ligation (EVL).
 EVL is also called band ligation.
-It involves inserting an endoscope or tube down through the esophagus.
-The equipment contains microcameras and tiny instruments.
+It involves inserting an endoscope down through the esophagus.
 Latex bands are wrapped around the bleeding varices to shut off the blood supply.

 When varices located in the digestive tract begin to bleed (variceal hemorrhage), it is considered an emergency situation.
 The first step is to immediately achieve normal blood clotting (hemostasis) in order to stop the current bleeding episode.
-Patients almost always need blood transfusions.
+Blood transfusions are usually required.

-The primary treatment for variceal hemorrhage is drug therapy with ocreotide (Sandostatin, generic).
-This drug is given for 3 - 5 days after the bleeding began to reduce the risk for rebleeding.
-Endoscopic variceal ligation (described above) is usually the preferred method.
+The main treatment for variceal hemorrhage is a drug that tightens blood vessels (vasoconstrictor) such as ocreotide (Sandostatin, generic).
+Medical procedures to stop bleeding include endoscopic variceal ligation (described above).
 An alternative procedure is endoscopic sclerotherapy.
 In endoscopic sclerotherapy, the endoscopic tube is inserted through the mouth and a sclerosant (a solution that toughens the tissue around the variceal blood vessels) is injected to stop the bleeding.

 If these treatments do not control the bleeding, or bleeding recurs, a transjugular intrahepatic portosystemic shunt (TIPS) procedure is performed.
 (For more information on TIPS, see "Treatment of Ascites" above.)
-TIPS is not useful as the first choice for stopping an initial bleeding episode or for preventing rebleeding since it poses a high risk for encephalopathy.
+However, this procedure can increase the risk for encephalopathy.

 Another procedure, called balloon tamponade, may be used to temporarily control bleeding prior to the TIPS procedure.
 Balloon tamponade is performed only for bleeding that cannot be controlled by drugs or endoscopy.
 It involves inserting a tube through the nose and down through the esophagus until it reaches the upper part of the stomach.
 A balloon at the tube's end is inflated and positioned tightly against the esophageal wall.
 It is usually deflated in about 24 hours.
 Balloon tamponade poses a risk for serious complications, the most dangerous being rupture of the esophagus.